amitsis/workflows/README.md

 It functions as a dossier architect.
 Instead of a standard newsfeed, it generates a high-contrast, dark-mode HTML dashboard.
-It uses monospace typography and color-coded markers (like the "red-line" headers and "tactical blue" source tags) to mimic the aesthetic of a private security briefing.
+It uses monospace typography and color-coded markers (like the "red-line" headers and "tactical orange" source tags) to mimic the aesthetic of a private security briefing.